-Leadership Ethics Online is concerned with American leadership values, in a Christian framework and context, coupled with the best of interdisciplinary knowledge from the history of ethics, personality theory, and conflict resolution theory and methods.
+Leadership Ethics Online is concerned with American leadership values.
+We proceed to address these within a nonsectarian Christian framework and context, coupled with the best of interdisciplinary knowledge from the history of ethics, personality theory, and conflict resolution theory and methods.

 There is no doubt that the United States is suffering a meltdown in leadership values and practices.
 From recent U.S. Supreme Court rulings, such as Citizens United v Federal Election Commission (where the Court ruled corporations are “people” and campaign finance money is “speech” protected by the First Amendment), there are repeated, persistent events pointing to a moral vacuum and moral lostness among U.S. leaders in government and corporations.

 The U.S. Constitution‘s Prologue sets forth the legal purpose of this nation.
 Though many persons never have considered this, each clause is a different legal purpose built on the Golden Rule; that is, the Common Good.